bg

 Solana Market Capitalization

 A cryptocurrency's market capitalization is calculated by multiplying its current token price by the number of coins in circulation.
-Solana's market cap grew rapidly after its launch, establishing it as a top-tier cryptocurrency, especially during the 2021 bull market.
+Solana's market cap grew rapidly after its launch, establishing it as a top-tier cryptocurrency, particularly during the 2021 bull market.
 Its valuation is volatile and influenced by factors such as network performance, broader market trends, regulatory developments, and competition from other blockchain projects.

 SOL Price History and Market Factors